Edible forest gardening is the ultimate in producing, food whilst keeping in harmony with nature.

 Plants for Attracting Beneficial Insects

 If you’ve been following us on Facebook for a while, you’ll know by now that LRF are big fans of bugs.
 Populations of bugs in the garden pulse in and out of balance, but are always kept in check by other bugs.
 This pest-predator interaction is fantastic to watch.
 Whitefly populations may explode one week, and the hoverflies, lady bugs or lacewings will breed up in response and bring it back into balance.
 The exception is when we spray bugs, eg Aphids it throws nature out of balance and our landscape becomes reliant on our intervention.
-One of the cornerstones of my “do nothing gardening” is attracting beneficial and predatory insects into the garden.
+One of the cornerstones of our “do nothing gardening” is attracting beneficial and predatory insects into the garden.
 Predatory bugs in their larval stage usually eat the unwanted pests such as aphids or whitefly.
 The adult stage of the predatory bugs usually eat pollen, so we plant flowering species to keep the adults hanging around to breed.
 Without this food supplied to them year-round, they’ll fly off somewhere else.
 We need to keep base populations of these good bugs in our gardens so they can quickly respond to pest outbreaks for us.
 Generally predatory bugs have short mouth parts, so flowering plants that the pollen can easily be accessed are important.

 Examples: Yarrow, Queen Anne’s Lace, Passionfruit Daisy, Calendula, Daises, Holy (perennial) Basil.

 Plants for Pest Control